caiges/titanbox/README.md

 	start_titan

-Verify REST API service is accessible:
+Verify REST API service is accessible on your host (not within the VM):

 	curl http://localhost:8182/graphs